Free change photo date tool.

 Files stay local

 No upload, no signup, no logging.
-Editor runs in your browser.
+The whole editor runs in your browser using the piexif.js EXIF library.

 Do my photos upload anywhere?